-The team worked on the Arduino based automatic plant watering system with a built in pump and a water tank.
-This system is useful especially for user’s who have a day job and travel a lot as this system can water plants only when necessary without any human intervention.
-What makes our project unique than the other innovations in the current market for watering plants is it’s built in function which allows the user to be updated from time to time about the status of the system and plant.
+The team worked on the Arduino-based automatic plant watering system with a built-in pump and a water tank.
+This system is useful, especially for users who have a day job and travel a lot as this system can water plants only when necessary without any human intervention.
+What makes our project unique from the other innovations in the current market for watering plants is its built-in function which allows the user to be updated from time to time about the status of the system and plant.

-In this report, we will further discussed how we the entire system works part by part, which included two main parts, offline watering system and online ESP8266 Wifi shield as well as FAVORIOT PLATFORM.
-Each parts will be discussed and explained in detail of how it works and compiled together as a completed project.
+In this report, we will further discuss how the entire system works part by part, which includes two main parts, the offline watering system and online ESP8266 Wifi shield, as well as the FAVORIOT PLATFORM.
+Each part will be discussed and explained in detail how it works and compiled together as a completed project.

 For the automatic plant watering system, a moisture level sensor is attached to the soil of the plant and when the reading of the sensor is below the pre-set value, the pump will be activated.
 On the other hand, when the reading of the sensor is above the pre-set value, the pump will be deactivated.
-The pump will pump water from a built in water tank.
-To update the user regarding the condition of the system, an Arduino compatible shield known as the ESP8266 ESP-01E UART Wi-Fi shield shown in Figure 1.
-This device helps the Arduino board connect to the internet and allow the integrating of data from the Arduino board using the FAVORIOT platform shown in Figure 2.
-The FAVORIOT platform is a platform which is compatible for any Internet of Things (IoT) and can collect and store data from various sensors and microcontrollers.
-The user will be updated about the status of the system via emails and graphs of the moisture level and water tank level will be displayed in the FAVORIOT platform.
+The pump will pump water from a built-in water tank.
+To update the user regarding the condition of the system, an Arduino-compatible shield known as the ESP8266 ESP-01E UART Wi-Fi shield is shown in Figure 1.
+This device helps the Arduino board connect to the internet and allows the integration of data from the Arduino board using the FAVORIOT platform shown in Figure 2.
+The FAVORIOT platform is a platform that is compatible with any Internet of Things (IoT) and can collect and store data from various sensors and microcontrollers.
+The user will be updated about the status of the system via emails, and graphs of the moisture level and water tank level will be displayed on the FAVORIOT platform.

-The project is the integration of offline automatic plant watering system and the online IOT system.
-This is system is the beginner level of IOT system, which data are uploaded online to FAVORIOT platform and displayed in graphs form and send a notification to the user for any unusual condition or emergency case happened as shown in Figure 2 and Flowchart 2.
+The project is the integration of an offline automatic plant watering system and an online IOT system.
+This system is the beginner level of the IOT system, in which data are uploaded online to the FAVORIOT platform and displayed in graphs form and send a notification to the user for any unusual condition or emergency case happened, as shown in Figure 2 and Flowchart 2.

 Figure 1 ESP8266 ESP-01E UART Wi-Fi shield